orbcode/orbuculum/README.md

 * orbstat: An analysis/statistics utility which can produce KCacheGrind input files.
 KCacheGrind is a very powerful code performance analysis tool.

-* orbtrace: The fpga configuration controller.
+* orbtrace: The fpga configuration controller for use with ORBtrace hardware.

 * orbzmq: ZeroMQ server.